Water supply and sanitation in Ethiopia: Access

+Drinking water

-According to the UN-Water, in 2017 only 11% of the population used a safely managed drinking water service on their premises.
+In 2017 only 11% of the population used a safely managed drinking water service on their premises.
 Another 30% used a "basic service" (less than 30 minutes round trip for water collection), with the remainder having to rely on "limited service" (more than 30 minutes), "unimproved sources" (such as unprotected dug wells or springs) or surface water.

-Only 7% of the population used a safely managed sanitation service, 7% only had "limited service" (latrines shared with other households), 63% had to rely on "unimproved service" (e.g. a simple pit or a bucket) and 22% defecate in the open.
+Ethiopia is lower than the global average for access to piped water but higher than the average for sub-Saharan Africa: at 41% of the population using piped water (88% urban and 22% rural).
+Within these statistics, access to safely managed drinking water will vary within and between large cities, medium- and small-towns.
+Urban water insecurity in Ethiopia is driven by socio-political processes, climate change and urbanisation.

 In communities that lack access to water on or close to their premises, women bear the brunt of the burden of collecting water.
-For example, according to an article by Tina Rosenberg for National Geographic, in the mountain-top village Foro in the Konso special woreda of southwestern Ethiopia women make three to five round trips per day to fetch dirty water from the Koiro river.
+For example, in the mountain-top village Foro in the Konso special woreda of southwestern Ethiopia women make three to five round trips per day to fetch dirty water from the Koiro river.
 Each roundtrip lasts two to three hours and water is carried in "50-pound jerrycans".

+Sanitation and hygiene

+Only 7% of the population used a safely managed sanitation service, 7% only had "limited service" (latrines shared with other households), 63% had to rely on "unimproved service" (e.g. a simple pit or a bucket) and 22% defecate in the open.